madic-creates/ansible_callback_notify_ntfy/README.md

 ## Usage

 Run your playbooks as usual.
 At the end of each playbook run, a notification with the playbook and task recap will be sent to the configured NTFY topic.

+Keep in mind that ntfy has a [limit on message length](https://docs.ntfy.sh/publish/#limitations).
+A message can only be up to 4096 bytes long.
+Longer messages will be converted to attachments.

 ## Features